czoido/issue-7498/README.md

 ## Trying to reproduce [large packages download issue with Artifactory](https://github.com/conan-io/conan/issues/7498)

 This python script will create a package with a big library and upload and download from Artifactory several times.
-Although it is using Conan for the whole process this issue is known not happen also [when downloading packages directly with curl](https://github.com/conan-io/conan/issues/7498#issuecomment-679306767).
+Although it is using Conan for the whole process this issue is known to happen also [when downloading packages directly with curl](https://github.com/conan-io/conan/issues/7498#issuecomment-679306767).